LTKers/knockout-golf/README.md

 | Version Control      | Git, [GitHub](https://github.com/), previously Plastic SCM                       |
 | Other Libraries      | TextMeshPro, LeanTween, Unity 2D Animation, Unity Tilemap, and many more         |

-## License / Usage
+## License

-Knockout Golf is released free for all use.
-Feel free to use/modify this project in any way you like.

-Enjoy!
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.